tchaparral/manuel-discord-bot/README.md

-# Manuel - A Discord Basic Bot (MVP)
+# Manuel - A Discord Basic Bot 🤖

-**Manuel** is a custom Discord bot designed for lightweight moderation, text-based interactions, and eventually music control.
-It now features a structured permissions system and full logging, aiming to grow into a modular assistant for community servers.
+**Manuel** is a Discord bot built with [discord.py](https://discordpy.readthedocs.io/), designed to enhance community management with utility commands, customizable welcome messages, and event logging.

 > “Easy there, Manuel’s still alive...”
 > — you, after a `/song_request`

 ---
-## Features Implemented in This Sprint
+## Features

 ### 🔐 Custom Role-Based Permission System
 You can now assign specific server roles as `admin` or `user`, stored persistently using **SQLite**: